Donny Petersen: Hells Angels

+Petersen, described as the unofficial leader of the Hells Angels in Ontario, was known for his "brash" style.
 Petersen pioneered Hells Angels stores that sold Angel-related merchandise and clothing, through notably none of the items on sale bore the Hells Angels winged death head logo or their name, instead saying 81 (H is the eighth letter of the Latin alphabet while A is the first).
 The "support gear" on sale had slogans such as "Support 81" and ACAB (an abbreviation for "All Cops Are Bastards") Petersen told the media about the stores: "Obviously, we want to make money off them.
 And we do make good money off them".
 Langton noted that Petersen's assertion about the profitability of the stores seemed to be correct as he noted that business was very brisk at the one Toronto Hells Angels store he visited with a massive number of Torontonians buying clothing, hats and other merchandise covered with the numbers 81.
 The embourgeoisement associated with Petersen was very typical of the Hells Angels by the early 21st century.
 The Canadian criminologist Steven Schneider noted in 2009 that the popular stereotype of the Canadian Hells Angels as shaggy, disreputable types with long hair and long beards living on the margins of Canadian society is not true and has not been for some time.
 Schneider described the typical Canadian Hells Angels in the 21st century as well dressed, well trimmed, clean-cut businessmen who drive luxury cars and live in affluent suburbs, stating the club now aims to project a 'respectable' image.
 Sher and Marsden described Petersen as "a smart, smooth-talking businessman who would eventually rise to the top of the Hells Angels hierarchy in Ontario.
-Petersen is now neat and proper, his trim, light-colored hair belying his fifty-four years.
+Petersen is now neat and proper, his trim, light-colored hair belying his fifty-four years".